therootcompany/greenlock-express.js/README.md

 If you're layering a lot of **complexity** with dev ops tools, but you don't really understand the tools that well (i.e. Docker), either use ENVIRONMENT variables or put the `npx greenlock ...` commands in your setup script.

 You can also just mangle the Greenlock API to do what you want... but I don't recommend it.
 Keep it simple.

+General rule of thumb: commit code, not data / config.

 ### 3. How to use non-standard ports (not 80, 443)?